osrf/collision-benchmark/README.md

 a number of iterations.
 So while you are looking at the first world with gzclient, it should switch to show the rubble world after a while.

+From then on, at each iteration, we will set the first world to the state of the second, so that the rubble moves just as in the second world.
+The two world states should be identical at each loop.
+The source code demonstrates how you can compare the states to do sanity checks as well.

 Start the tutorial: